mzabani/codd/docs/SQL-MIGRATIONS.md

 A migration can fail for a variety of reasons, including unhandled data and serializability errors when using Serializable transactions.
 For this reason, _codd_ comes with a default Retry Policy of 3 tries (at most 2 retries), the first retry attempt 1 second after the first fails, and the second retry attempt 2 seconds after the second one fails.
 This can be configured with the `CODD_RETRY_POLICY` environment variable as exemplified in [README.md](../README.md).
 Important observations are:

-- When faced with `in-txn` blocks of migrations, _codd_ retries them whole.
+- When faced with a block of consecutive `in-txn`  migrations, _codd_ retries the blocks whole.
   - For these, the retry count and intervals are "reset" for each block.
-- For `no-txn` blocks of migrations, _codd_ retries individual statements, not even entire migrations.
+- For `no-txn` migrations, _codd_ retries individual statements, not even entire migrations.
   - Otherwise retries would lead to possibly inconsistent data.
   - The retry count and intervals are also "reset" for each statement.